BES2016Workshop/guidebook/outline.md

 ## How to do a report?

 There are as many ways to approach a reproducible report as there are scientists.
-However, there are general princples that will help you produce a reproducible report.
+However, there are general principles that will help you produce a reproducible report.
 As the number of scientists who are writing reproducible manuscripts increases, there are more examples that are publicly available that you can study and use to set up your analysis.

 One of the challenges of any scientific enterprise is that it can be difficult to know in advance what will be in the final version of your manuscript.
 However, some initial planning of your analysis plan will be helpful to getting your data, scripts, results, figures and text organized.
 Things will probably change as your analysis progresses, but having this initial plan will help you.